MCAT to IQ Calculator

 Start My IQ Test

 Have you ever dreamed of becoming a doctor at prestigious medical schools like Johns Hopkins, Harvard or the Mayo Clinic?
-The MCAT (Medical College Admission Test) is a critical step in the journey toward a medical career, whether you aim to be a surgeon, pediatrician, or researcher.
+The MCAT (Medical College Admission Test) is an instrumental step in the journey toward a medical career, whether you aim to be a surgeon, pediatrician, or medical researcher.

 What Is the MCAT?

 The MCAT, or Medical College Admission Test, is a standardized exam that most medical schools in the U.S. and Canada require for admission.
-Created by the Association of American Medical Colleges (AAMC), it’s designed to test how ready you are for the challenges of medical school.
+Created by the Association of American Medical Colleges (AAMC), MCAT assesses your readiness for the academic and intellectual challenges of medical school.

 What Does The MCAT Measure?